shaunreichman/investment_tracker/docs/TAX_STATEMENT_IMPLEMENTATION_GUIDE.md

 **Note**: As we implement each feature, we will update this guide by checking off completed tasks (`[ ]` → `[x]`) and adding any new insights or requirements discovered during implementation.
 This ensures the guide remains accurate and serves as a living document of our progress.

 **Latest Update**: Step 1 (Backend API Enhancement) completed.
 Step 2A (Core Template Addition) completed.
 Step 2B (Advanced Form Features) completed.
 Step 3 (Form Layout - Phase 1) completed.
 Added Material-UI dividers, professional section headers, and enhanced visual organization.
-Ready to proceed with Step 4 (Update Fund Detail Display).
+Step 4 moved to Future Enhancements.
+Ready to proceed with Step 4 (Testing and Validation).

 ### Current Status
 - **Phase 1**: In Progress (Step 1 completed ✅, Step 2A completed ✅, Step 2B completed ✅, Step 3 completed ✅)